-CIBI was established in July 2008, the founder Meg and Zenta Tanaka
+CIBI was established in July 2008 by Meg and Zenta Tanaka

 Created as an expression of their way of living, CIBI is a concept that is a blend of their experience in food, wine, design and architecture.
-Japanese sensibilities and their evolving Australian lifestyles are combined to create a world that is warm and welcoming at the same it is exciting and refreshing.
-Above all else it should appeal to the three driving elements that drive drive CIBI; the head, hands and heart.
+Japanese sensibilities and their evolving Australian lifestyles are combined to create a world that is warm and welcoming while being exciting and refreshing.
+Above all else, it should appeal to the three driving elements that drive CIBI; head, hands and heart.

 Head, Hands, Heart

 Not just clever alliteration, CIBI products are designed and made to appeal to the head, hands and heart.

 Whether food, design or architecture, CIBI aims to provide products and services that enrich the lives of all our customers, friends and family.

 In Japanese, chibi means ‘a little one.’
 There was a time when we were all chibi, enjoying that pure and innocent time in life when we could do whatever we liked.
 Cibi is always curious, looking and touching all sorts of things, exploring and playing with different objects in myriad and often unexpected ways.
 We treasured our favourite things with a natural sense of delight, cibi always fills a space with warmth.

 CIBI celebrates those precious times and pleasurable moments, when everything was fresh and full of possibility, reaching out to touch the child in all of us.
 CIBI brings out your ‘little one’, to refresh your curiosity, encourage a sense of discovery and create the warm feeling of a special place.